Kyobancha/uniBackend/README.md

 # uniBackend

 ## About
 This is a project (WIP) for future references and has been coded as part of a uni class called "Web Engineering II".
 It is a simple REST-backend (level 2) for a forum using MongoDB (with Mongoose) and Express.
 Please note that config files have already been provided in this repository on purpose to give you the best user experience possible.
+This project will be deployed on web for more convenience in the future.

+## Dependencies
+ - MongoDB Server 5.0.9
+ - Node v16.15.1

 ## How to run the project
 To run this project, first move into the project's root directory using your console and enter ```npm install```.
 To start this project on Windows, run ```npm run start-pc```.